The Law of Inducement in Canadian Employment Law (Carswell, 2012).

 Alua TuleshevaT: 416 907 2587E: [email protected]

-Prior to opening his practice in 2011, Mr. Chsherbinin spent a number of years practicing law with a nationally recognized Toronto litigation boutique, where he specialized in employment litigation.
+Prior to opening his practice in 2011, Mr. Chsherbinin spent a number of years practicing law at a leading Toronto labour and employment firm, where he specialized in all aspects of employment and human rights law.

 Mr. Chsherbinin tenaciously advocates for his clients in civil litigation matters, with an emphasis on wrongful dismissal and immigration litigation.
-He has appeared as counsel in matters before the Federal Court of Appeal, the Ontario Divisional Court, the Ontario Superior Court of Justice, the Federal Court of Canada, the Immigration & Refugee Board, the Canadian (and Ontario) Human Rights Tribunal and the Ontario Labour Relations Board.
+He has a strong advocacy background, appearing regularly before the Ontario Superior Court of Justice, the Court of Appeal for Ontario, the Federal Court of Canada, the Immigration & Refugee Board, the Canadian (and Ontario) Human Rights Tribunal and the Ontario Labour Relations Board.

-Mr. Chsherbinin has a keen interest in a niche area of law – economic torts.
-He authored a legal textbook, The Law of Inducement in Canadian Employment Law, which scrutinizes liability for intentional interference with contractual and economic relationships, in the context of employment.
+Mr. Chsherbinin is a published author, having written a legal textbook, The Law of Inducement in Canadian Employment Law, which scrutinizes liability for intentional interference with contractual and economic relationships, in the context of employment.

-Mr. Chsherbinin is a columnist for Law Times and the author of numerous publications on a variety of employment and immigration law topics.
-Many pieces of his work have been featured in leading trade publications across Canada, such as: Ontario Bar Association, Law Times, The Lawyers Weekly, The Lawyer’s Daily, Canadian Corporate Counsel Magazine, Canadian Employment Law Today and Canadian HR Reporter.
+Mr. Chsherbinin served as a regular columnist for Law Times and authored numerous publications on a variety of employment and immigration law topics.
+Many pieces of his work have been featured in leading trade publications across Canada, such as: Ontario Bar Association, Law Times, The Lawyer’s Daily, Canadian Corporate Counsel Magazine, Canadian Employment Law Today and Canadian HR Reporter.

-Mr. Chsherbinin has also been a presenter and panellist at professional development programs offered by Lorman, the Ontario Bar Association, Carswell and the B’nai Brith CLE seminar.
+Mr. Chsherbinin has also been a presenter and panellist at professional development programs offered by the Law Society of Ontario, the Ontario Bar Association, Carswell, Lorman and the B’nai Brith CLE Seminar.